 It’s all set up for a huge second part in the trilogy and with The Empire Strikes Back to live up to it’ll need to build on the success of The Force Awakens and set things up for the all-important final episode in a couple of years.

-Daisy Ridley is back as Rey, along with John Boyega as Finn and Oscar Isaacs as Poe Damaran, making up the core young band taking on the First Order.
+Daisy Ridley is back as Rey, along with John Boyega (Woyzeck) as former storm trooper Finn and Oscar Isaacs (The Promise) as ace pilot Poe Damaran, making up the core young band taking on the First Order.
 Mark Hamil is due to take on a much larger role as Luke Skywalker having appeared only at the end of The Force Awakens.
-Carrie Fisher reprised her role as Leia, Anthony Daniels as C-3PO and Lupita Nyongy’o returns as space pirate Maz Kanata.
+Carrie Fisher reprises her role as Leia, Anthony Daniels as C-3PO and Lupita Nyongy’o (12 Years A Slave) returns as space pirate Maz Kanata.

-On the Dark Side, there’s Adam Driver as Kylo Ren, Domhnall Gleeson as General Hux, Gwendoline Christie as Captain Phasma and Andy Serkis as Supreme Leader Snoke.
+On the Dark Side, there’s Adam Driver (Paterson) as Kylo Ren, Domhnall Gleeson (Ex-Machina) as General Hux, Gwendoline Christie (The Hunger Games: Mockingjay – Part II) as Captain Phasma and Andy Serkis (War For The Planet Of The Apes) as Supreme Leader Snoke.
 There are also a couple of new additions to the cast with Benicio Del Toro and Laura Dern confirmed in unspecified roles.

-Rain Johnson (Looper) has taken over the directorial and writing duties for The Last Jedi, following in the well-trodden footprints of J.J.
+Rian Johnson (Looper) has taken over the directorial and writing duties for The Last Jedi, following in the well-trodden footprints of J.J.
 Abrams, who had both the helm and the pen for The Force Awakens.
 The film is produced by Kathleen Kennedy and Ram Bergman with music as ever by John Williams.
 Steve Yedlin is the director of photography, completing the Looper triple with Johnson and Bergman.
+You can see more from the production on Johnson’s Twitter page.

-There may not be a trailer to go on as of yet, but the quality of Episode VII is enough to make the prospect of Star Wars: The Last Jedi one of the year’s most exciting films.
+While the trailer gives very little away about the prospect of the film, the quality of Episode VII is enough to make the prospect of Star Wars: The Last Jedi one of the year’s most exciting films.
 The departure of Carrie Fisher from the series is going to be tough to take, much tougher than Han Solo’s bow in The Force Awakens, but it puts even more responsibility on the shoulders of the Looper team that has taken up the challenge.